vvr3ddy/java/InterviewEssentials/NodeInALinkedList.md

-Certainly!
-Here is a simple Java class that defines a node for a singly linked list, along with comments explaining each part of the code:
+A simple Java class that defines a node for a singly linked list, along with comments explaining each part of the code:

 ```java
 /**